marcbacchi/mtb-notes/README.md

 # mtb-notes

-I'm upgrading my MTB and keeping notes on what components compatibilities I find.
+I'm upgrading my Mountain Bike and keeping notes on what components compatibilities I find.